apdavison/hbp-validation-client/docs/index.rst

 Once you do either of the two, the Python Client will save the retrieved token locally on your system.
 Henceforth, this token would be used for all subsequent requests that require authentication.
 This approach has been found to significantly speed-up the processing of the requests.
-If the authentication times out or is found invalid, then the user would again be give the above two options.
+If the authentication token expires, or is found invalid, then the user would again be give the above two options.

 TestLibrary